 Hon LLD 2003

-At the University of Toronto, Desautels has generously supported the Rotman School of Management.
+At the University of Toronto, Desautels generously supported the Rotman School of Management.
 Based on his senior corporate experiences, he saw an opportunity for a more innovative, integrative approach to educating leaders in management.
 Working closely with Rotman’s senior leadership, he helped establish the Desautels Centre for Integrative Thinking, with a goal of bringing together internationally renowned scholars and thought leaders to push the frontiers of pedagogical innovation.
 Today, the centre is changing the way business schools teach, and developing some of the most enterprising minds in the field.

-Beyond U of T, Desautels has supported higher education across Canada, including transformational gifts to the Desautels Faculty of Management at McGill University and the Desautels Faculty of Music at the University of Manitoba.
-For his generosity and vision, he has received numerous honours, including the Association of Fundraising Professionals Outstanding Philanthropist award, and the Order of Canada, the highest civilian honour bestowed by the Canadian government.
+Beyond U of T, Desautels supported higher education across Canada, including transformational gifts to the Desautels Faculty of Management at McGill University and the Desautels Faculty of Music at the University of Manitoba.
+For his generosity and vision, he received numerous honours, including the Association of Fundraising Professionals Outstanding Philanthropist award, and the Order of Canada, the highest civilian honour bestowed by the Canadian government.